Understanding Fastai's fit_one_cycle method

 Super-convergence and 1cycle policy

-Building on his CLR research, Smith followed up with his paper on super-convergence, a phenomenon where neural networks can be trained an order of magnitude faster than with standard training methods.
+Building on his CLR research, Smith followed up with his paper on super-convergence, a phenomenon where neural networks can be trained an order of magnitude faster than with standard training methods

 Super-convergence uses the CLR method, but with just one cycle—which contains two learning rate steps, one increasing and one decreasing—and a large maximum learning rate bound.
 The cycle’s size must be smaller than the total number of iterations/epochs.
 After the cycle is complete, the learning rate should decrease even further for the remaining iterations/epochs, several orders of magnitude less than its initial value.
-Smith named this the 1cycle policy.
+Smith named this the 1cycle policy

-Concretely, in super-convergence, learning rate starts at a low value, increases to a very large value and then decreases to a value much lower than its initial one.
+.
 The effect of that learning rate movement is a very distinctive training accuracy curve.
 Traditional training accuracy curves increase, then plateau as the value of learning rate changes (see blue curve, below).
 Super-convergence training accuracy curves (see red curve, below) have a dramatic initial jump (moving fast as learning rate increases), oscillate or even decline for a bit (while learning rate is very large) and then jump up again to a distinctive accuracy peak (as learning rate decreases to a very small value).

-Smith found that a large learning rate acts as a regularisation method.
+.
 Hence, when using the 1cycle policy, other regularisation methods (batch size, momentum, weight decay, etc) must be reduced.

 How Fastai implements the 1cycle policy